cbrnr/python-intro-short/08-Lists/08-Lists.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```

-An alternative list generation mechanism uses a list comprehension to build the same list.
-It is generally more compact and looks as follows:
+The alternative list comprehension is generally more compact and looks as follows:

 ```python
 >>> squares = [n**2 for n in range(1, 11)]